Looking to find Retained Primitive Therapy & Treatment?

 Symmetrical Tonic Neck Reflex (STNR)

-STNR affects fixation, focusing from far to near and crossing midline.
+The STNR affects fixation, focusing from far to near, and crossing the midline.

 Symptoms include: